 IBRD's financial statements conform with accounting principles generally accepted in the United States of America (U.S. GAAP).
 All financial instruments in the investment and borrowing portfolios and all other derivatives are reported at fair value, with changes in fair value reported in the Statement of Income, except for changes in IBRD's own credit, which are reflected in Other Comprehensive Income.
-IBRD's loans are reported at amortized cost, except for loans with embedded derivatives, if any, which are reported at fair value.
+IBRD's loans are reported at fair value.
 Management uses net income as the basis for deriving allocable income, as discussed below.